HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 ### Weapons and Armour
 #### Wielding Weapons
 If no type is noted assume the weapon uses one hand and has no other restrictions.
 If wielding more then one weapon at a time roll both dice and use the higher.
+**Hand** weapons require one hand.
+Two hand weapons can share a Slot.
 **Hefty** weapons require one hand.
 Only one Hefty item can be wielded at once.
-**Long** weapons require both hands and are Impaired in confined environments.
+**Long** weapons require both hands.
+They take up two slots and are Impaired in confined environments.
 **Slow** weapons take an action to ready after an attack.
 They are also Long.

 | Weapon       | Damage | Tags       | Cost |